r-CV-Tasks/Computer-Vision-Tasks/README.md

 <div style="page-break-after: always;"></div>

-## 2. Active Contour Model (Using Greedy Algorithm)
+## 2. Active Contour Model
 Active contour is one of the active models in segmentation techniques, which makes use of the energy constraints and forces in the image for separation of region of interest.

 Active contour defines a separate boundary or curvature for the regions of target object for segmentation.
+This implementation is based on `Greedy Algorithm`.

-### Result of applying Snake Model on a hand image
+### 2.1 Result of applying Snake Model on a hand image
 <img src="resources/results/boundary_detection/Active_Contour_Snake_1.png" alt="Active_Contour_Snake_1" width="600" height="500">

 The parameters' values of `alpha`, `beta`, `gamma` and `number of iterations` are selected by trial and error approach.